tianshanghong/awesome-anki/README.md

 * [Notion to Anki ![GitHub stars](https://img.shields.io/github/stars/alemayhu/notion-to-anki.svg)](https://notion2anki.alemayhu.com/) - A website that let's you go from Notion toggle list to Anki flashcards easily!

 * [Power up Anki with Emacs, Org mode, anki-editor and more](https://yiufung.net/post/anki-org/) - A detailed blog introducing how to quickly add/edit Anki cards with the powerful Emacs editor.

+* [Limbiks](https://limbiks.com) - A website that automatically generates flashcards from powerpoints, pdfs, notes, documents, images and more!
+Flashcards can be imported into Anki with 1-click using AnkiConnect.